 The JBL Bar 1300X is decent for music.
 Like most premium bars, this setup has a room correction feature designed to calibrate the bar's sound based on your room's acoustics.
 A 3-band graphic EQ is available in the JBL ONE companion app if you want to adjust its sound manually.
 You may not want to, though—out-of-the-box, the bar has a great stereo frequency response, with clear and detailed reproduction of instruments in the mix.
 The big sub has no trouble reproducing a deep, extended low bass.
 However, there's some considerable compression as you crank the volume that can affect audio quality.

-The JBL Bar 1300X is decent for movies.
-This premium 11.1.4 soundbar supports many of the audio formats commonly found on both streaming platforms and Blu-rays, such as Dolby Digital and Dolby Atmos.
+The JBL Bar 1300X is good for movies.
+This premium 11.1.4 soundbar supports many of the audio formats commonly found on both streaming platforms and Blu-ray discs, including Dolby Digital and Dolby Atmos.
 Its two satellites are detachable from the bar, and you can place them anywhere in your room to get a more immersive feel.
 Dialogue is clearly reproduced, too, and the sub brings out all the thump and rumble in action-heavy scenes.
-However, with Dolby Digital and Dolby Digital Plus, incorrect implementation means that effects meant for the left and right surround channels don't play as intended, which takes away from the clear and real feel of the audio content.
+However, with Dolby Digital and Dolby Digital Plus, the soundbar processes audio meant for the left and right surround channels simultaneously with the bar's L/R, instead of treating them as separate channels, which feels more enveloping with the trade-off of precise localizability.

 The JBL Bar 1300X is available in Black and the label for our model is available here.